Plumber Salary by State

 Union plumber wages by state — top markets

-In strong union markets, UA journeyman total compensation (wages + benefits) significantly exceeds the BLS median because BLS tracks wages only — not employer pension and benefit contributions.
-The table below reflects estimated total compensation for union journeymen in selected high-union-density states.
+In strong union markets, UA journeyman total compensation (wages + benefits) significantly exceeds the BLS median because BLS tracks straight-time wages only — not employer pension and benefit contributions.
+The table below reflects estimated total compensation for union journeymen in selected high-union-density markets.

 State / Market Est. Union Journeyman Base Wage Est. Total Package (wages + benefits) UA Local